cptdanko/mdt.backend/README.md

 Click on the next link for more info on the [software engineering career journey] of the author.

-[Jokes API with RestTemplate]: https://mydaytodo.com/how-to-build-a-jokes-client-in-java-spring-boot-with-resttemplate/
+[Jokes API with Spring RestTemplate]: https://mydaytodo.com/how-to-build-a-jokes-client-in-java-spring-boot-with-resttemplate/
-[Call Rest API with WebClient]: https://mydaytodo.com/how-to-call-rest-api-with-webclient/
+[Call Rest API with Spring WebClient]: https://mydaytodo.com/how-to-call-rest-api-with-webclient/
 [Node Typescript CRUD Notes]: https://github.com/cptdanko/node_typescript_crud_notes
 [AWS DynamoDB query by non-primary]: https://mydaytodo.com/how-to-query-dynamodb-with-non-primary-key-column/
 [AWS DynamoDB how to]: https://mydaytodo.com/aws-dynamodb-typescript-how-to/